Utah State Capitol: Renovation and restoration

 Several other improvements during the renovation will help to improve the building's stability, including the addition of concrete shear walls within the structure.
-The sheer walls will keep the building from twisting or distorting, which could cause a collapse as it moves during an earthquake.
-The sheer walls were installed in empty vent shafts left from the original construction, and inside new elevator shafts and stairwells.
+The shear walls will keep the building from twisting or distorting, which could cause a collapse as it moves during an earthquake.
+The shear walls were installed in empty vent shafts left from the original construction, and inside new elevator shafts and stairwells.
 The granite columns along the structure's exterior were also in danger of buckling during a seismic event, and as a result the joints were injected with an epoxy adhesive during the renovation work.